Could your cluttered Google Drive be eating up a chunk of your productivity and mental capacity?

 Learn how to create sub-folders in your Google Drive here.

 Step 4: Label your Google folders

 And now it’s time for Marie Kondo’s cool label marker.

-Did you know that you have a fantastic set of labelling tools in your Google Drive, and there is no better time like the present to start exploring them!
+Did you know that you have a fantastic set of labeling tools in your Drive, and there is no better time than the present to start exploring them?